MISP/misp-website/content/blog/MISP.2.4.186.released.md

 - Adding an Analyst Opinion with a rating (between 0 and 100) to any element in MISP, such as Event, Event Report, Object, Attribute, Galaxy Cluster, or Analyst Note.
 - Adding an Analyst Relationship from/to any element in MISP with a specified relationship type.

 This enhancement provides highly flexible capabilities for analysts to describe information about specific details.
-All Analyst Data is synchronizable between MISP instances and respects the various distribution mechanisms available in MISP.
+Analyst Data, similarly to Events and Galaxy clusters, are first class citizens, respecting ownership and distribution mechanisms as well as being synchronisable between MISP instances.

-For a quick overview, the below screencast can give you an idea of the analyst data feature:
+For a quick overview, the below screencast can give you an idea of the analyst data feature in action:

 {{<video src="/img/blog/analyst-data/analyst-data-note.mp4" title="Analyst data note" >}}